priyaaank/roadtripp/_trips/himachal-adventure.md

       - name: "Zaika"
         location: "Dochi - Mall Road, Kasauli"
         comment: "Next to Dochi pizza.
 The Indian food was great!
 Especially dal tadka!"
-    additional_considerations: "Be prepared for a walk across the Market which was on a tarred road uphill and downhill"
+    additional_considerations: "Be prepared for a walk across the Market which was on a tarred road uphill and downhill.
+Evenings in Kasauli can get chilly, so a light jacket is handy.
+Forest fires can sometimes close off treks—have a backup plan like a town walk or sunset spot"
   - day: 3
     title: "Day 3: Cantonment Tales, Korean Flavours & a Sunset Walk"
     date: "5 May 2024"